The crawl, walk, run approach to launching your SMS marketing strategy

 First impressions matter.
 That’s why it’s critical to build your SMS welcome automation so it’s ready when subscribers opt in.

-The role of a good welcome text is to educate new subscribers about your brand and products, familiarize your target audience with the content and frequency of your communications, and even inspire the first purchase.
+The role of a good welcome text is to educate new subscribers about your brand and products, familiarise your target audience with the content and frequency of your communications, and even inspire the first purchase.

 Out of all SMS marketing automations, or flows, the SMS welcome series is often the No. 1 revenue generator for ecommerce brands, according to a recent analysis of 400 Klaviyo SMS customers.